zH4x-Dev/DeveloperTools/README.md

 - `Texture Browser/Drawer` Browse through all textures that are currently loaded in the scene, as well as draw specific ones by name.
 - `Texture Name Dumper` Dump all names of currently active/loaded textures the game is using.
+- `Thumbnail Drawer` Loads and then draws a products thumbnaill texture to the screen.
 - `Service Dumper` Dumps all useful information regaurding service headers the game uses for their API.
 - `Function Dumper` Dump all functions in the game that can be used for function hooks.
 - `Inventory Dumper` Dump information about the products in your inventory.